-TEMA has has engineering design and development, R&D, and manufacturing activities (14 plants) in Canada, Mexico, and the US.
+Based in Kentucky, TEMA has engineering design and development, R&D, and manufacturing activities (14 plants) in Canada, Mexico, and the US (where its has major operations in Arizona, California, and Michigan).

 TEMA's plant facilities include Toyota Motor Manufacturing Alabama, Toyota Motor Manufacturing Indiana, Toyota Motor Manufacturing Kentucky, Toyota Motor Manufacturing Texas, Toyota Motor Manufacturing West Virginia, Toyota Motor Manufacturing Canada, Toyota Motor Manufacturing de Baja California, and TABC.
 TEMA also operates Bodine Aluminum.
 Through plants in St. Louis, and Troy, Missouri, Bodine manufactures aluminum engine and transmission components.